 What is vertigo disease?
 What are the most common vertigo symptoms?
 We’ll answer these questions, discuss vertigo treatment, and present a natural solution that is gaining momentum as people around the world are finding natural relief.
-Let’s take a look at one of the most common health problems facing mankind today – vertigo.
+Let’s take a look at one of the most common health problems facing mankind today.

 First things first – vertigo disease is sort of a made-up term.
 The problem is that the word vertigo refers to a lot more than just the health problem.
-If you just type vertigo into a search engine, you’re going to find a ton of stuff related to the famous Alfred Hitchcock movie, a popular graphic novel publisher, and even the fear of heights (although that is acrophobia and not vertigo).
+If you just type vertigo into a search engine, you’re going to find a ton of stuff about the famous Alfred Hitchcock movie, a popular graphic novel publisher, and even the fear of heights.
 So we wanted to be sure the reader knew this was about vertigo the medical symptom.

 These are just some of the symptoms that may occur alongside vertigo.
 Clearly, some underlying conditions are far more serious than others, so if the patient is potentially suffering a stroke or a heart attack, immediate emergency care is required.